-- 11. To work with AMSA Regional Workshop Coordinators to facilitate their training in planning, organizing, and executing their Regional Conference and to act as a resource through this process.
-(2001) - 12.
-To plan and facilitate, along with the Action Committee Trustee, the June and November Action Committee Planning Meetings.
-(2001) - 13.
-To coordinate the application for, and administration of the AMSA liaisons with input from the relevant Action Committee Leadership.
-(2001) - D. Evaluation of the Director of Student Programming (DSP): The DSP position shall be evaluated after the completion of the second DSP's term by a group consisting of the following: the current Executive Board, Past Action Committee Trustees and the Past Director of Student Programming.
+C. Evaluation of the Director of Student Programming (DSP): The DSP position shall be evaluated after the completion of the second DSP's term by a group consisting of the following: the current Executive Board, Past Action Committee Trustees and the Past Director of Student Programming.
 The DSP position will be evaluated for further enhancement as well as to analyze the benefit of the additional student position in office.

-Section VII.
-Liaisons of the Association
+Section V. Liaisons of the Association